piazzesiNiccolo/ASE/domande.md

 <br><br>

-### Software testing
+## Software testing

-#### 9. What is development/release/user testing?
+### 9. What is development/release/user testing?
 What is TDD?
 What is partition testing?
 What are “software inspections”?

-   **FIRST**:
+#### Development / Release / User testing:

+1. **Development testing**:

-   1. Development testing: all testing activities that are carried out by the team developing the software.
-The tester is usually the programmer developing the software.
-Can be more formal for critical system, with a specific testing group in the developing team (general trends is agile methods, no separation between testers and devleopers).
+  It includes all testing activities that are carried out by the team developing the software.
+  The tester is usually the programmer who developed the software, sometimes employing programmer/tester pairs.
+  The testing process can be more formal for critical system, with a specific testing group in the developing team (general trends is agile methods, where there is no separation between testers and devleopers).

-     Three stages:
+  It comprises three stages:

+    - **Unit testing**
-     - Unit testing , where individual functions or methods are tested.
-Unit testing should focus only on testing the functionality of these methods and functions.
+      where individual objects, functions or methods are tested.
+Unit testing should focus only on testing the functionality of these methods and objects.
+      Tests should be designed to call routines with different input parameters and to provide coverage of all the implemented features, putting objects into all possible states.

+      Unit testing should be automated whenever possible.
+      When objects or methods have dependencies on other functionalities one may decide to use mock objects/methods.

+      Unit testing should both:
+        + reflect notmal operation of a program, showing how a component works
+        + be based on testing experience of where common problems arise

+      There are two main strategies that can be effective:
+        + Partition testing (see below)
+        + Guideline-based testing

+    - **Component testing**
-     - Component testing, where several individual units are integrated to create composite components (modules).
+      where several individual units are integrated to create composite components (modules).
       In this phase we should test the interface that provides access to these functions.
+      In fact, interface errors in the composite component may not be detectable by testing individual objects of functions.
+      In this phase one may assume that unit testing has been completed.

+      We can have different types of interfaces among components, but most common forms of interface errors fall into three classes:
+        + Interface misuse
+        + Interface misunderstanding
+        + Timing errors

+      Testing for interface defects is difficult beacause some interface faults my only be detectable under unusual conditions.
+      Also, interactions between faults in different modules my be detected only when some other module behaves unexpectedly.

+    - **System testing**
-     - System testing, where some or all the components are integrated and the system is tested as a whole.
-Should focus on interactions between components.
+      where some or all the components are integrated and the system is tested as a whole.
+      It should focus on interactions between components.
+      This kind ok testing overlaps with component testing, but with two main differences:
+        + during system testing reusable components and off-the-shelf systems may be integrated with newly developed components
+        + components developed by different team members may be integrated at this stage.

+      This is the phase of testing where emergent behaviour of a system should be tested, both wanted and unwanted.
+      Case-based testing is an effective approach for system testing because of its focus on interactions.

-   2. Release testing:
+2. **Release testing**:

-       - Testing release of system intended for use outside of development team
+  It is the process of testing a particular release of a system intended for use outside of development team.

-         Primary goal: convince system supplier that is good enough to use

-         Black box tests derived from system specification

-         It is a form of system testing:
+  There are two important distinctions between release testing and system testing:

-         - Separate not developing team should be responsible
+    + System development team should not be responsible for release testing

-         - Objective of release testing is to check that the system meets its requirements and is good enough for external use (validation testing)
+    + The objective of release testing is to ensure that the system meets its requirements and is good enough for external use (validation testing)

-         Requirements-based testing

-         ▪ Design test(s) for each requirement

-         ▪ Validation testing

-         Scenario testing
+  The primary goal is to convince system supplier that it is good enough for use.
+  Release testing is usually a black-box testing process where tests are derived from the system specification.

+  There are three main approaches for release testing:

+    - **Requirements-based testing**
+      It represents a systematic approach where sets of tests are derived for each requirement.
+      This kind of testing approach is validation rather than defect testing.

+    - **Scenario testing**
-         ▪ Exploit typical scenarios of use to develop test cases
+      In this approach we exploit typical scenarios of use to develop test cases.

-         ▪ A scenario is a (narrative) realistic story
+      A scenario is a (narrative) realistic story that describes one way the system may be used.

-         Performance testing
+      Typically the same scenario allows to test several system requirements.

+    - **Performance testing**
-         ▪ Check that system can process its intended workload
+      This approach aims at testing that the system can process its intended workload.
+      It is concerned with demonstrating
+        + that the system meets its requirements
+        + discovering problems and defects in the system

-         ▪ Operation profiles* employed to test whether performance requirements are being achieve
+      *Operational profiles* can be employed to test whether performance requirements are being achieved.
+      Performance testing can also include stress testing, which can help with:
+        + testing failure bahaviour of the system
+        + revealing defects that show up only when the system is fully loaded

-   3. User testing
+3. **User testing**:

-      - Users provide input and advice on system testing
+  In this phase of testing users and customers provide input and advice on system testing.

-          Essential, users real working environment can't be fully replicated but it can impact reliability/performance/usability of system
+  This form of testing is essential, users real working environment can't be fully replicated but it can impact on reliability/performance/usability of a system.

   Types of user testing:

-          - **Alpha testing**
+    - **&alpha; - testing**
-            - Users work with development team to test early releases of software
+      Users work closely with the development team to test early releases of the software.
+      Users can identify problems and issues that are not readily apparent to the development testing team.

-          - **Beta testing**
+    - **&beta; - testing**
-            - Release made available to larger group of users, allowing them to experiment and raise problems discovered to the system developers
+      The release is made available to a larger group of users, allowing them to experiment and raise problems, that they discovered, to the system developers.
+      Beta testers may be a selected group of customers who are early adopters of the system.

     - **Acceptance testing**

-            - Customers test a system to decide whether or not it is ready to be accepted from the system developers and deployed in the customer environment
+      Customers test a system to decide whether or not it is ready to be accepted from the system developers and deployed in the customer environment.

-          Acceptance criteria should in principle be part of system contract (in practice requirments change during development)
+      Acceptance criteria should in principle be part of system contract (in practice requirments change during development).

-          Outcome of negotiations can be conditional acceptance, e.g deploy even with problems that needs to be fixed
+      A possible outcome of negotiations can be conditional acceptance, i.e. deploy the system even with problems that need to be fixed.

-   **SECOND**:
+#### Test Driven Development (TDD):

 Test Driven Development is a programming style where software design and implementation are driven by testing.
+You develop the code incrementally, along with a set of tests for that increment.
+You don't start working on the next increment until the code that you have developed passes all of its tests.
+Basic steps for TDD are:
+1. You identify the increment of functionality that is required
-You first write a test for the new functionality that you want, you check that it fails (as it should if the functionality was not intended before), then you write the code that implements the functionality, and rerun the test and verify that it succeed.
-You repeat this loop until the test passes.
-This has many benefits including incremental change, simpler solutions and easy to document functionalities (essentially the test should make clear what are the expected inputs and outputs).
+2. You write a test for the new functionality that you want
+3. You check that new tests fail (as they should if the functionality was not intended before)
+4. You write the code that implements the new functionality
+5. You return to testing and verify that they succeed.
+6. You repeat this loop until the test passes.

+This has many benefits including incremental changes, simpler solutions and easy to document functionalities (essentially the test should make clear what the expected inputs and outputs are).

-   **PROS**
+We also have othe **benefits**:

-   - code coverage.
-Each code segment should have an associated test( not always true, usually a >90% coverage is the ideal targets)
+   - **Code Coverage**: each code segment should have an associated test( not always true, usually a >90% coverage is the ideal target)
-   - regression testing.
-When adding new code you can rerun all the tests and check that it does not break anything (no spaghetti code!)
+   - **Regression Testing**: when adding new code you can re-run all the tests and check that it does not break anything (no spaghetti code!)
-   - Simplified debugging, it's immediate to see where is the problem
+   - **Simplified debugging**: it's immediate to see where the problem is
-   - System documentation, the tests themselves are documentation
+   - **System documentation**: the tests themselves serve as documentation

-   **THIRD**:
+#### Partition Testing:

-   Partition testing is a technique used in unit testing to effecitvely test groups of related inputs that should be treated equally:
+Partition testing is a technique used in unit testing to effecitvely test groups of inputs that have common characteristics and should be processed in the same way.
+Tests should be chosen from within each of these groups.

+Basic steps for partition testing are:

-- Identify the groups
+  - Identify the groups by using program specification or user documentations and from experience
-- Choose inputs from each groups
+  - Choose inputs from each groups.
-- Rule of thumb: take inputs at boundaries (edge cases) and in the middle(normal cases) of the group.
+    _Rule of thumb_: take inputs at boundaries (edge cases) and in the middle (normal cases) of the group.

+#### Software Inspection

+Software inspections (and reviews) are part of the **SVV** process along with software testing.
+They allow to analyze and check system requirements, desing  models, the program source code and even system tests with the purpose of verifying and validating the system.
+They mostly focus on the source code of a system, but any readable representaion of the software can be inspected.

+They have three **advantages** over tests:

+  - Inspections can discover many errors that during testing may be masked by other errors
+  - Incomplete versions of a system can be inspected without additional costs
+  - Other than searching for defects, software inspections can also considere broader attributes of a program, such as compliance with standards, portability and mantainability.

+Despite all these advantages, inspections cannot replace software testing, since they are **not good for**:
+  - discvering defects rising because of unexprected interactions between different parts of a program
+  - timing problems
+  - problems with system performance

 <br>

-#### 10. What is Locust?
+### 10. What is Locust?

 Locust is a open source load testing python tool.
 Being a load testing tool, it allows to understand services bottlenecks under stress, helping developers to determine how to deploy the application and if its design is future-proof in case the load increases.